mirucon/required-ja/required.md

 *   Themes may also have an additional footer credit link pointing to WordPress.org.
 *   If you are a theme shop you should be selling under GPL to be in the WordPress.org repo ([See explanation](https://make.wordpress.org/themes/2015/08/15/themes-should-be-100-gpl/)) and your site needs to state this explicitly in an easy-to-find place for the reviewer and customers.
 *   Themes should not display “obtrusive” upselling.
 [Examples](https://make.wordpress.org/themes/handbook/review/required/explanations-and-examples/#selling-credits-and-links).
+*   Themes are not allowed to have affiliate URLs or links.

 [**» Explanations & examples**](https://make.wordpress.org/themes/handbook/review/required/explanations-and-examples/#selling-credits-and-links)